cynos1/cynos1/README.md

 ## Let's Connect and Collaborate
 I'm always open to collaborations, discussions, and learning opportunities.
-Whether you have a project idea, research proposal, or just want to chat about AI and data science, don't hesitate to get in touch!
+Whether you have a project idea, or research proposal, don't hesitate to get in touch!
 Let's work together to explore the exciting possibilities of AI safety.